jesxr44/AudioTimeStampsCollector/README.md

 How to use it?

-Add a song to the Audio Source component that the Main Camera object contains.
+Add a song to the Audio Source component that the Main Camera contains.

 Play the project.